fudgebucket27/PoseidonSharp/README.md

 5. View the tests: https://github.com/fudgebucket27/PoseidonSharp/tree/master/PoseidonTests to see additional examples on how to use this library

-6. In version 1.0.8 and above you can help speed up signing for the same private key by setttng the last parameter in the Eddsa constructor to true like below.
-This will precompute points A for further signings.
+6. In version 1.0.8 and above you can help speed up signing for the same private key by setting the last parameter in the Eddsa constructor to true like below.
+This will precompute points A for further signings of that private key.
 ```csharp
     Eddsa eddsa = new Eddsa(poseidonHash, PrivateKey3, true);
 ```

-7. The precomputed point A can be reset as below using the static method
+7. The precomputed point A can be reset as below using the static method.
+Always reset the precomputed point A if you are about to use a new private key in the signing.
 ```csharp
  Eddsa.ResetPreComputedPointA()
 ```